getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 In the event you don't want zola to run a local webserver, you can use the `--watch-only` flag.

+Before starting, it will delete the public directory to ensure it starts from a clean slate.

 ```bash
 $ zola serve
 $ zola serve --port 2000